NabilaAK21/ElkStack/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 40.78.129.161

-Machines within the network can only be accessed by each other.
+Machines within the network can only be accessed by each other.The DVWA 1 and DVWA 2 VMs send traffic to the ELK server.
 - : Which machine did you allow to access your ELK VM?
 What was its IP address?_
 -Ansible 13.67.211.160